Hollywood Is Dedicating New Resources to Uncovering Sexual Misconduct

-In a new article in the New Yorker detailing the entertainment industry’s sexual misconduct reckoning, the magazine reports that there’s been new pushes in both law enforcement and media to identify Hollywood’s alleged abusers.
+In a new article in The New Yorker detailing the entertainment industry’s sexual-misconduct reckoning, the magazine reports that there’s been new pushes in both law enforcement and media to identify Hollywood’s alleged abusers.
 According to the report, the Los Angeles District Attorney’s office has created a sex-crimes task force, with the police department dedicating five pairs of detectives to investigating accusations, including cold cases.
 The department has reportedly opened 27 investigations so far.
-Meanwhile, the Hollywood Reporter has assigned seven reporters to a newly created sexual-misconduct beat.
-According to the New Yorker, the reporters receive an astounding ten to fifteen tips per day.
+Meanwhile, The Hollywood Reporter has assigned seven reporters to a newly created sexual-misconduct beat.
+According to The New Yorker, the reporters receive an astounding 10 to 15 tips per day.

 The Beverly Hills Police Department recently submitted potential criminal cases against Weinstein and director James Toback to the Los Angeles District Attorney’s office.